 The lender can foreclose on your home.
 Nonpayment may also be reported to credit agencies.
-If the insurance settlement is less than what you owe on your mortgage, you are still responsible for paying the difference.
+You are still responsible for paying the difference if the insurance settlement is less than what you owe on your mortgage.

 Aren’t lenders required to forgive late or missed payments due to disaster?

 No. There is no law that requires a mortgage lender to offer you special consideration for late or missed payments, even if you are experiencing financial hardship following a disaster.
 However, many servicers offer programs that are available to borrowers experiencing a hardship.
 If you can’t make your payment, contact your lender or loan servicer as soon as possible to discuss any options that may exist.